clairefiltz/clairefiltz.github.io/index.md

 I am a Masters student at

-I am also interested in learning languages, during my undergraduate I have spent time abroad in Japan and South Korea to further improve my Japanese and Korean language skills.
+I am also interested in learning languages, during my undergraduate I spent time abroad in Japan and South Korea to further improve my Japanese and Korean language skills.

 ## Research Interests